muratk5n/thirdwave/en/README.md

 2022 police shootings data is out.

-The data file location changed, its content too, a little?
+The data file location changed, its content too somewhat..
 The increase of 'Other' category for 2021 was [higher](2023/01/allshoot1.png) previously which I'd interpreted as they were simply not recording the race, fudging the numbers.

 But an increase of overall killings for 2022 is clearly visible.